^Mouth ^Briefly ~simple~ ~brevity~ ~DRY-KISS~

 ^Keep It ^Super ^Simple.

-- Allow a ~simple~ ~expression~ to ^Remain unnamed except ^When frequent.
+- ^Let a ^Simple ~expression~ ^Remain unnamed except ^When frequent or ~common~.

 Subject

-^DRY-KISS is a mode of ^Symbol in which we ^Make these two popular acronyms ~harmonious~: Don't ^Repeat Yourself and ^Keep It ^Super ^Simple.
-As the acronyms imply, we ^Need to get ^Close but not too ^Close and personal.
+^DRY-KISS is a mode of ^Symbol ^Where we ^Make these ^Two popular acronyms ~harmonious~: Don't ^Repeat Yourself and ^Keep It ^Super ^Simple. ^As the acronyms ^Imply, we ^Need to get ^Close but not too ^Close and personal.
 Don't ^Repeat Yourself yet ^Keep It ^Super ^Simple.

 Target